lahaiv/code-challenge/README.md

 ### Validation Rules

-Return HTTP `400` with a clear error message if:
+Surface a clear error message to the user if:

 - any required parameter is missing
 - a date is invalid